Parallel Multi-Circuit Quantum Feature Fusion in Hybrid Quantum-Classical Convolutional Neural Networks for Breast Tumor Classification: Variational Quantum Circuit Architectures

 \subsection{Training Protocol}

+The classical baseline replaces each quantum circuit with a classical linear layer of identical input and output dimensionality.
+This preserves the same fusion architecture and classifier, ensuring parameter counts remain equivalent.
 Both models were trained using the AdamW optimizer with a learning rate of 0.001 and cross-entropy loss with label smoothing with a factor of 0.1.
+Quantum circuit weights were uniformly initialized in $[-\pi/6, \pi/6]$.
 A batch size of 16 was used, and early stopping with a patience of 25 epochs was implemented to prevent overfitting based on validation accuracy.
 Training was capped at 80 epochs, with the model checkpoint selected based on the highest validation accuracy.
 The OneCycleLR scheduler was employed with a maximum learning rate of 0.002 and cosine annealing strategy to dynamically adjust learning rates throughout training.
 Gradient clipping with a maximum norm of 1.0 was applied to stabilize training.